-The swiss federal tax department confirmed a capital contribution reserve of CHF 43,634,529 in accordance to Art.
-5 of Swiss Withholding Tax Act (WHTA) as of December 31, 2017.
-The swiss federal tax department has not yet acknowledged the reported reserves for capital contribution in accordance to Art.
-5 of WHTA as of December 31, 2018.
+The swiss federal tax department confirmed a capital contribution reserve of TCHF 52,155 in accordance to Art.
+5 of Swiss Withholding Tax Act (WHTA) as of December 31, 2018.
+A remaining unconfirmed balance of TCHF 604 as of December 31, 2018 has been reclassified to "Other legal reserves".

+The swiss federal tax department has not yet acknowledged the reported reserves from capital contribution in accordance to Art.
+5 of WHTA as of December 31, 2019.